Lava-Pals/bl-unofficial-docs/content/guides/ultevents/UltEvents Counter.md

 	- `Var`
 		- `Counter`

-First off - the increase and decrease
+First off - the increase and decrease.

-Storing ints is relatively simple - we just store them on an object's position and later on round them (..because of float precision)
+Storing ints is relatively simple - we just store them on an object's position and later on round them (...because of float precision)

 To change the value, we wanna use [``Transform.Translate``](https://docs.unity3d.com/ScriptReference/Transform.Translate.html) to increase and decrease the local position of the object.
 Now we choose the axis we wanna store the number on, it doesn't matter which one - but has to stay consistent.
 We're going to use the x axis for now.
 If you want to set the counter to a number, and not just increase or decrease - you can set the local position ([``Transform.localPosition``](https://docs.unity3d.com/ScriptReference/Transform-localPosition.html))

 Here's an example for increasing the counter:

 ![[IncreasingTheCounter.png]]